 Step 3.
 Gather your tools.

-- A good spade will save lots of time and frustration and energy.
-I use a long-bladed spade approximately four feet tall--eighteen inches of that is blade, and the blade is rounded, not squared off, at the bottom.
-(For planting very small seedlings, a hand-held trowel will usually suffice.)
+• A good spade will save lots of time, frustration, and energy.
+I use a long-bladed spade approximately four feet tall—eighteen inches of that is blade, and the blade is rounded, not squared off, at the bottom.
+(For planting very small seedlings, a hand-held trowel or Hori knife will usually suffice.)

 Step 4.
 Dig a hole.

-- For a smaller seedling, a shallower slit might work.
-See the special section below on planting small seedlings.
+• For a smaller seedling, a shallower slit might work.
+See the special section at right for tips on planting small seedlings.

 Step 5.
 Make a mud-hole.